namin-an/ArtificialVision/README.md

   unzipAIHubData.py
   ```

   - Step 2.
-Select 4,972 images that are recognizable and crop them into the dimension of 128 x 128.
+SGBt 4,972 images that are recognizable and crop them into the dimension of 128 x 128.
   ```
   selCropPhotos.ipynb
   ```